NDEL1

 Nuclear distribution protein nudE-like 1 is a protein that in humans is encoded by the NDEL1 gene.

+It plays a significant role in intracellular transport and the process of cellular division via regulation of the dynein motor protein and its cofactor protein, Lis1.
+Ndel1 is a highly conserved protein and its human gene, NDEL1 is expressed in a wide variety of brain tissues which contributes to neuronal function and development.
+Nde1 and Ndel1 were in the past referred to as NudE and NudEL respectively.
+The Nde1 protein is involved in nuclear migration throughout the process of neurogenesis.
+Studies have revealed that Ndel1 is structurally similar to Nde1 which both play a role in microtubule-based transport.
+Ndel1 and Nde1 are also thought to be associated with neurodevelopmental and psychiatric disorders.
+Secondary structure of Ndel1 is composed of various distinct domains: a C-terminal region, and a 200 amino acid N-terminal coiled-coil domain.
+The coiled-coil domain of Ndel1 serves as a self-associating stable parallel homodimer.
+Such structural components help with interactions between an array of binding partners, including the motor protein dynein and its cofactor protein, Lis1.
+Ndel1 forms a heterotetramer complex with Lis1 via the N-terminal coiled-coil domain.
+The Ndel1 N-terminal coiled-coil domain mediates binding to dynein, whereas the C-terminal domain interacts with Lis1, regulating the activity of the dynein complex.

-This gene encodes a thiol-activated oligopeptidase that is phosphorylated in M phase of the cell cycle.
+This gene product is a thiol-activated oligopeptidase and is also known as Endooligopeptidase A in that context.
+It is phosphorylated in M phase of the cell cycle.
 Phosphorylation regulates the cell cycle-dependent distribution of this protein, with a fraction of the protein bound strongly to centrosomes in interphase and localized to mitotic spindles in early M phase.
 Overall, this protein plays a role in nervous system development.
 Alternate transcriptional splice variants, encoding different isoforms, have been characterized.

-Interactions
+Other Interactions

 NDEL1 has been shown to interact with Cyclin-dependent kinase 5, YWHAE, PAFAH1B1 and DISC1.